wclr/watchalive/README.md

 > Serve, watch, compile sources, receive events/data and trigger custom actions in browsers.

+## Caution (current state)

+This project is not intended to be used as open source.
+DO NOT try to use it.

 ## Features
 - Serves development sources and assets using its own HTTP server.
 - Watches file changes and sends the events/date to the client (default action on file change is page reload), using web sockets.